xingweitian/fund-my-watcard/README.md

 After filling the config file, try `watcard --fund 10` to add 10 dollars to your account.
 At the next time, no need to edit config file (unless you want to change some information), just use `watcard --fund` to fund your watcard easily, cheers!

+## Troubleshooting

+If you run into errors while using `watcard --fund`, it might be caused by your config file.

+Please use `watcard --valid` to check for errors in your config file.

+If that doesn't work, just reset your config file with `watcard --reset` and fill in your information again.

 ## Docker Image

 We also maintain a docker image for fund-my-watcard: